OverheadTransmissionLineSoftware/Models/README.md

 ========================

-This base library is meant to model a transmission line and its components.
+This repository is a static library that is meant to model a transmission line and its components.

 This includes:
   - structures
   - cables